Skip to content

 Source code in sahi/utils/file.py

-Imports a predefined detection class by class name.
+"""Import a predefined detection model class by name.

 Args:

-Name of the detection model class (example: "MmdetDetectionModel")
+class_name: Name of the detection model class (e.g., "MmdetDetectionModel").

 Returns: